tanalytical/tanalytical.github.io/_posts/2022-07-01-NFL-Machine-Learning.md

     ## 5:     0.7613170

-Looks like the predicted probability goes down as the yards to go increases The predicted probability is highest with the first down
+Looks like the predicted probability goes down as the yards to go increases The predicted probability is highest in the third down

 ``` r
 newdata3 %>%